stdevPavelmc/mailad/README.md

 make conf-check
 ```

-This will check for some of the pre-defined scenarios and configs, if any problem is four you will be warned about, otherwise we are ready to install...
+This will check for some of the pre-defined scenarios and configs, if any problem is four you will be warned about, otherwise we are ready to install

 Oh wait!
 We need to generate the SSL certificates first.